On education, Sanders lauded for substance, knocked for cost

 Under Sanders’ free college plan, the federal government would form partnerships with states to eliminate tuition at all public colleges, universities and trade schools.
 States would pay one-third of the cost, while the federal government would pick up the rest.

-His plan would student debt, which amounts to about $1.6 trillion, and would cap interest rates on future student loans.
-Sanders argues it would jump-start the economy by freeing younger college graduates to start families, buy homes and launch businesses rather than repay loans.
+His plan also would cancel the nation’s student debt, which amounts to about $1.6 trillion, and would cap interest rates on future student loans.
+Sanders argues that it would jump-start the economy by freeing younger college graduates to start families, buy homes and launch businesses rather than repay loans.

 His campaign says the plan would cost $2.2 trillion over a decade, to be covered by a proposed tax on Wall Street trading.
 Sanders says the tax would raise $2.4 trillion, but some analysts believe the tax would discourage trading and generate far less.
 Marc Goldwein, senior policy director at the nonpartisan Committee for a Responsible Federal Budget, said it isn’t likely to bring in more than $1 trillion over a decade.